syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/EJ2_ASP.NETCORE/getting-started.md

 ![Alt text](./images/default-template.png)

-**Step 2:** Once your project created.
-We need to add Syncfusion EJ2 package into your application by using Nugget Package Manager.
+**Step 2:** Once your project is created, add Syncfusion EJ2 package into your application by using Nugget Package Manager.

 Open the `nuGet` package manager.